nupac/nupac/docs/CODING_STANDARDS.md

 ## Do not ignore priority tags

 Again, they exist for a certain reason.
-Do not enhance docs with low priority, if there's a critical bugfix needed.
+Do not enhance docs with low priority, if there is a critical bugfix needed.

+## Use the suggestion mechanism whenever possible

+Suggestions are more easily appliable, plus you can be credited in co-commit for a good suggestion.

+## Link branch to related issue(s) before starting a PR

+The issue(s) will be autoclosed on completion, so no one can pick up an already solved issue.

 ## Coding